salinaali1234/Kieskeurig/docs/Technical Documentation/API/CandidateController.md

 ###### Response
 `status(200)` and a list containing all candidates saved in the repository from the specified party in the specified election.
-Candidates use the `Candidate` class.
+Candidates use the `CandidateDTO` class.